-Aggregate fiscal discipline Strategic allocation of resources Efficient service delivery Accounting, recording and Timely, relevant and reliable financial information is required to support all fiscal and budget management and decision-making processes. reporting Adequate records and information are produced, maintained and disseminated to meet decision-making control, management and reporting purposes The lack of timely and adequate information on revenue forecasting and collection, existing liquidity levels and expenditures flows constrain the capacity of government to decide and control budget totals .
+Aggregate fiscal discipline Strategic allocation of resources Efficient service delivery Efficient service delivery Accounting, recording reporting g and Timely, relevant and reliable financial information is required to support all fiscal and budget management and decision-making processes. rmation is required to support all fiscal ana l budget management and decision-making Adequate records and information are produced, maintained and disseminated to meet decision-making control, management and reporting purposes aation are seminated control, rrposes The lack of timely and adequate information on revenue forecasting and collection, existing liquidity levels and expenditures flows constrain the capacity of government to decide and control budget totals.
 Information is also necessary regarding debt levels, guarantees, contingent liability and forward costs of investment programs to allow management for long-term fiscal sustainability and affordability of policies.
 A lack of information on cost of programs and use of resources would undermine the ability to allocate resources to government priorities.
 Regular information on budget execution allows monitoring on the use of resources, but also facilitates identification of bottlenecks and problems which may lead to significant changes in the executed budget.
-A lack of information on how resources have been provided and used for service delivery is likely to undermine the planning and management of services .
-Inadequate information and records would reduce the availability of evidence that is required for effective audit and oversight of the use of funds and could provide the opportunity for leakages, corrupt procurement practices or use of resources in an unintended manner.
-Effective external scrutiny and audit Effective scrutiny by the legislature and through external audit is an enabling factor in the government being held to account for its fiscal and expenditures policies and their implementation.
-Arrangements for scrutiny of public finances and follow up by executive are operating.
-Limited scrutiny of government macro- fiscal policy and its implementation may reduce the pressure on government to consider long-term fiscal sustainability issues and to respect its targets.
-Limited scrutiny is likely to reduce the pressure on government to allocate and execute the budget in line with its stated policies.
-Limited scrutiny may reduce the extent to which government is held accountable for efficient and rule-based management of resources, without which the value of services is likely to be diminished.
+A lack of information on how resources have been provided and used for service delivery is likely to undermine the planning and management of services.
+Inadequate information and records would reduce the availability of evidence that is required for effective audit and oversight of the use of funds and could provide the opportunity for leakages, corrupt procurement practices or use of resources in an unintended maner.
+Effective external scrutiny and audit Effective scrutiny by the legislature and through external audit is an enabling factor in the government being held to account for its fiscal and expenditures policies and their implementation. ugh external audit is an enabling factor in th plementation. he government being held to account for its Arrangements for scrutiny of public finances and follow up by executive are operating. of public cutive are Limited scrutiny of government macro- fiscal policy and its implementation may reduce the pressure on government to consider long-term fiscal sustainability issues and to respect its targets.
+Limited scrutiny is likely to reduce the pressure on government to allocate and execute the budget in line with its stated policies Limited scrutiny may reduce the extent to which government is held accountable for efficient and rule-based management of resources, without which the value of services is likely to be diminished.
 In addition, inadequate audit means that the accounting and use of funds is not subject to detailed review and verification.